HackYourFuture-CPH/React/week3/lesson-plan.md

 ## Exercise 1: Generic Modal using props.children

 - Create a generic modal component.
-It's job is to simply center its cildren on the page
+It's job is to simply center its children on the page
 - Make a call to the yes/no api (https://yesno.wtf/api) and display one of two componenets as the child of the modal component:
 - 1. SubscriptionForm
 - 2. SubscriptionMessage